skolenik/svyset_manifesto/README.md

 **Score**: 2+/5

 *Understanding Society* is a very complex survey.
-While technical documentation is excellent, guidance for applied researchers is between limited and confusing.
+While technical documentation is excellent for its technical purposes, guidance for applied researchers is between limited and confusing.
-Examples in Stata and SPSS are provided, but either cover data management, or provide examples of basic *unweighted* analyses.
+Examples in Stata and SPSS are provided, but either cover data management, or provide examples of basic *unweighted* analyses, i.e., do not help the researchers to set the data up for correct analysis that would account for the complex sampling nature of the survey.

 ### European Social Survey ###